Last Updated on November 19, 2019 by Chef Mireille

 Instructions

-- Preheat oven to 350 F. Spray a springform pan with non stick spray.
+- Preheat oven to 350 F. Spray a springform pan with nonstick cooking spray.

 - Sprinkle chopped nuts on bottom of pan (if using).

-- In the bowl of an electric mixer, combine flour, milk powder, baking powder, cornstarch, salt and sugars.
-Mix to combine.
+- In the bowl of a stand mixer, combine flour, milk powder, baking powder, cornstarch, salt and sugars.

-- Add to dry ingredients and mix until thoroughly incorporated.
+- Add to dry ingredients in the mixer and mix well until thoroughly incorporated.

 - Turn off oven and leave cake in oven for 10 minutes.

-- Meanwhile, in a saucepan, combine butter, salt, sugar and water.
+- Meanwhile, in a small saucepan, combine butter, salt, sugar and water.

 - Cook on medium high heat until the butter melts.
 Boil for 2 minutes.

-- Add rum and cook for another 2 minutes.
+- Add rum and cook for another 5 minutes on low heat.

 - Let cake rest for 5 minutes.